rcywang/BL1U-Simulation-Code/README.md

-# BL1U-G4beamline-Code
+# BL1U-Simulation-Code
-Corresponding G4beamline code for work done on beamline 1U optimization at TRIUMF.
+Corresponding simulation code for work done on beamline 1U (BL1U) optimization at TRIUMF.
 Completed in part of an undergraduate thesis for the Combined Honours in Physics &amp; Astronomy program.
+A Monte Carlo simulation was performed on a G4beamline rendering of BL1U at TRIUMF in an effort to increase ultracold neutron production while avoiding target end window failure reuslting from excessive heat load.
+The results of this thesis can be found in the UBC library.